Are you motivated, hard-working, and enthusiastic? Maybe you should think about becoming a VOA intern!

 - Requirements: an undergraduate or graduate student enrolled in a college or university degree program, with creativity, energy and initiative; excellent skills in writing, social media and research; ability to meet deadlines, work under pressure and a desire to learn

 - Application: Send cover letter, resume and writing sample to newsroom intern director Amy Katz (firstname.lastname@example.org) with subject line: Internship.
 Highlight experience that makes you a good candidate.
 Apply in January-March for summer internships, in May-June for fall internships, and October-November for spring internships.
-Internships are available in Washington, D.C. and New York City.
+Internships are available in Washington, D.C., New York City, and Los Angeles.

 - Fields: Library science, Media Asset Management; Archiving; Musicology**